yash143/Coursera_Capstone-1/README.md

-# Coursera_Capstone
-This is the final assignment for the IBM data science course.
+This is the final assignment of IBM data science course .